 In recent years, semiconductor manufacturing and testing processes have become more complex and capital intensive.
 Primarily reflecting the foregoing, an increasing portion of the manufacturing and testing functions are being subcontracted out, not only by fabless companies, but also by industrial, design and manufacturing companies which had previously designed and manufactured semiconductors, in order to reduce capital expenditures.
 This trend has resulted in an increase in the number of test houses that accept test process outsourcing and foundries that accept manufacturing process outsourcing.
 Foundries either perform testing inhouse or outsource their testing needs to test houses.
-This trend towards productor test system manufacturers, although it has not significantly affected the total demand for Advantest's products.
-In addition, Advantest believes that it is most appropriate to use semiconductor and component test systems that can meet the multiple needs of the customers of test houses and foundries.
+This trend towards production outsourcing, particularly to test houses, has increased the number of potential customers for semiconductor test system manufacturers, although it has not significantly affected the total demand for Advantest's products.
+In addition, Advantest believes that it is most appropriate to use semiconductor and component test systems which have been designed using module structure, which enables the formation of semiconductor test systems that can meet the multiple needs of the customers of test houses and foundries.
 Outsourcing has also been utilized for electronic component manufacturing.